 Proof.
 If $G = C_4$, then the assertion holds because both C_4 and $G \setminus C_4 = \emptyset$ are \mathcal{D} graphs.
-We may thus assume in the rest of the proof that C contains a (unique) vertex u of degree more than 2.
+We may thus assume in the rest that C contains a (unique) vertex of degree more than 2.
 Set $G' = G \setminus C$.
 Suppose first that Dominator has a winning strategy for the S-game on G'.
-Then following Staller on C as well as on G' using his winning strategies on those graphs gives Dominator a winning strategy on G. (Here and later, the fact that Staller is following Dominator means that she is always playing on the same subgraph as Dominator.)
-In the case that Staller has a winning strategy on G', then she starts the S-game on G by playing G'.
-This forces Dominator to play the vertex of G' opposite to G'.
-Afterwards Staller can follow her optimal strategy on G' to win the game on G' as well.
-This is possible since G' is separated from G' after the first move of Staller.
+Then the strategy of Dominator is to follow Staller on C as well as on G' using his winning strategies, gives a winning strategy of Dominator on

+G. In the case that Staller has a winning strategy on G', then she starts the S-game on G by playing u.
+This forces Dominator to play the vertex of C opposite to u.
+Afterwards Staller can follow her optimal strategy on G' to win the game on G as well.
+This is possible since C is separated from G' after the first move of Staller. \square

-Note that Lemma 5.2 remains valid if some moves of the game were already played, it is Staller's turn, and no vertex of C has already been played.
+Note that Lemma 5.2 remains valid if some moves of the game were already played, it is Staller's turn, and no vertex of C_4 has already been played.